stkent/AdventOfCode2016/day8/README.md

 Unfortunately, the screen has been smashed.
 After a few minutes, you've taken everything apart and figured out how it works.
 Now you just have to work out what the screen would have displayed.

-The magnetic strip on the card you swiped encodes a series of instructions for the screen; these instructions are your puzzle input.
+The magnetic strip on the card you swiped encodes a series of rawInstructions for the screen; these rawInstructions are your puzzle input.
 The screen is 50 pixels wide and 6 pixels tall, all of which start off, and is capable of three somewhat peculiar operations:

 - `rect AxB` turns on all of the pixels in a rectangle at the top-left of the screen which is `A` wide and `B` tall.
 - `rotate row y=A` by `B` shifts all of the pixels in row `A` (`0` is the top row) right by `B` pixels.
 Pixels that would fall off the right end appear at the left end of the row.